 Absolutely!
 All of our testimonials are unedited emails and texts we’ve received from real customers.

-We raise 100% Grass Fed Beef, Organic Pastured Heritage Pork, Organic Pastured Brown Eggs and Organic Pastured Free Range Chicken on our small family farm.
+We raise 100% Grass Fed and Grass Finished Beef, Organic Pastured Heritage Pork, Organic Pastured Brown Eggs and Organic Pastured Free Range Chicken on our small family farm.
 We sell our products both directly to consumers from the farm and wholesale.

 Our cattle eat grass on pasture or hay when pasture isn’t available and never get any grain or soy.
 For our poultry and pork, we use only Certified Organic Feed (Non-GMO) to supplement their forage.
 You can download a list of the ingredients in our feeds here: BP Farms Feed Ingredients

 Our beef is 100% Grass Fed and 100% Grass Finished, no grain or soy.
 Grass fed means that the cattle are pastured, fed only grass and forbs, both green and dry (hay), never fed any grain or soy and humanely raised without confinement.
 Our high quality grass fed beef is both more flavorful and much more nutritious than grain fed beef while maintaining a high standard of tenderness, juiciness, and quality.
 More information on our beef: BP Farms Beef